Hey, South Florida, Look Before You Sit! Beware Of Iguanas In The Toilet!

 Out it comes, no injuries to anyone, just the scare of a lifetime.

 Rondan believes the iguanas get in through vent tubes on the roof.
-He explains the best way to keep them out if cover the roof vent tubes with wire mesh.
+He explains the best way to keep them out is to cover the roof vent tubes with wire mesh.
 He said that should stop anything from crawling down and settling in the most popular seat in the house.